godofwarnings/godofwarnings/README.md

 ## <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> About me

-### Web Development: Crafting Digital Experiences 🌐
+### Web Development

-I specialize in backend development, sculpting the foundation of seamless and robust digital interactions.
+Full-stack developer but more interested in backend development

-### AI/ML Enthusiast 🧠
+### AI/ML Enthusiast

-Diving into AI/ML, my focus is on understanding how machines can learn, adapt, and understand our complex world.
+My focus is on understanding how machines can learn, adapt, and understand our complex world.
 I'm also keenly interested in the math that makes it all happen.

-### Quantum Exploration: Navigating the Quantum Frontier 💡
+### Quantum Exploration: Navigating the Quantum Frontier

-Fascinated by quantum computing, I'm on a quest to understand its revolutionary impact and potential applications.
+Fascinated by quantum computing, I'm on a quest to understand its impact on daily life and potential applications.

 ### Science + Code: Bridging Disciplines

-Bringing computer science to life, I have a passion for delving into subjects where technology intersects with diverse fields.
+Bringing computer science to life, I like to delv into subjects where technology intersects with diverse fields.
 Currently, I'm working on a project that involve the fusion of particle physics, quantum computing, and machine learning (exploring ways to enable the Large Hadron Collider (LHC) to make quantum measurements).
-It's all about unraveling innovative ideas that bridge theory with the happenings of everyday life.

-### Low-Level Craftsmanship: Crafting Elegant Code ⚙️
+### Low-Level Craftsmanship: Crafting Elegant Code

 Delving into the intricacies of systems programming, operating systems, and low-level nuances, I find joy in working at the granular level to enhance code efficiency.